The Foodie Travel Guide> Blog> Summer Food and Drink Festivals

 Hugh and his team know how to put on a show that will appeal to the whole family.
 This year’s River Cottage Festival over the August Bank Holiday weekend, promises music, masterclasses and a range of different experiences including foraging walks and star gazing.
-Foodies can take a class in wood-fired meat, wild cocktails or try your hand at making natural wine.
+Foodies can take a class in wood-fired meat, wild cocktails or try your hand at ‘happy gut’ mezze.

 Valley Fest is a small, family-friendly festival that celebrates organic food, sustainability and provenance.
 It’s held on a working farm in the Somerset countryside overlooking a beautiful lake in Chew Magna.
-Listen to great music (with highlights this year from Sam Outlaw and Rae Morris), take your kids to meet the farm animals and learn new skills such as fermenting.
-Food lovers will love the fancy-dress banquet on Friday night with food prepared by chef, Paul Collins, and his team from one of our favourite farm restaurants – Yeo Valley Canteen in Blagdon.
-On Saturday, there’s a giant midnight feast and on Sunday, a picnic involving Michelin-starred chefs such as Josh Eggleton.
+Listen to great music (with highlights this year from Tom Odell, Basement Jaxx and Razorlight), take your kids to the Aardman model making workshop and tour the community farm.
+Food lovers will love the luxury feasts prepared by chefs such as Michelin-starred chef, Josh Eggleton from The Pony & Trap.

 Ludlow’s Magnalonga Walk

 Magnalonga is an annual mouthwatering walk for foodies in the beautiful Shropshire countryside.
 It’s held as part of the early programme of activities leading up to Ludlow Food Festival in September.
 The walk is inspired by the annual Magnalonga walk which takes place each April in the Italian wine region of Valpolicella.
 There are stops along the walk where you can taste some of Shropshire’s finest food and drink.